marcoromanelli-github/docs/quickstart/quickstart.md

 ### Requesting an account

-To get an account on Star, you need to complete out the registration form.
+To get an account on Star, you need to complete out the registration form at [Star Account Management Web Application](http://localhost:3000).
 There, you will need to provide us the following information:

 -   Your full name, date of birth, and nationality.
 -   Your position (master student, PhD, PostDoc, staff member,